-We are Jasmine, Jez and Patrick and we are Community Connectors at Surrey County Council.
-We are passionate about helping families find the right support.
-Our online newsletter is our place to share new or existing services we come across.
-We'll also provide helpful information, based on what families and practitioners are telling us in the community.
+We are Jasmine, Jez, Sue and Patrick, and we are Community Connectors at the Surrey Family Information Service.
+We are passionate about helping families find the right support at the right time.
+This is where we share helpful information on new or existing community services that we come across.

-Don't forget, there are more services to be found through our Family Information Service directory, and our Special Educational Needs and Disabilities services directory, so please take a look.
+There are also many more services to be found through our Family Information Service directory, and our Special Educational Needs and Disabilities services directory, so please take a look.

 We hope this information will be helpful to you.